Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Experiments

-Since the expectation in HSMs renders comparing the number of environment steps for HSMs and RL impossible, we compare algorithms based on wall-clock training time.
-To facilitate reproducibility and scrutiny, we release all algorithm implementations and hyperparameter configurations (see Appendix~\ref{app: experiments_implementation_details} for more details).
+Because HSMs track states rather than agents, comparing algorithms by environment steps is not meaningful.
+We therefore compare methods using wall-clock training time.
+To ensure reproducibility, we release all implementations and hyperparameter configurations (see Appendix~\ref{app: experiments_implementation_details}).
+Finally, we visualise the evolution of the mean-field and learned policy to identify interesting behaviour.